mudlus/mudl.us/README.md

 * Database creation/initialization
 	Production database is deployed by Heroku
-	Development database must be deployed manually (Instructions I used: https://www.guru99.com/postgresql-create-database.html)
+	Development database must be deployed manually (Instructions I used: https://www.guru99.com/postgresql-create-database.html) Create a database with 'psql' with the name "mudl_us_development" for development mode, and "mudl_us_test" for tests.
+Heroku the handles production database.
+Make sure to include passwords for the respective databases in our .env file.
+Variables used in the config/database.yml file are "DEV_DB_PASSWORD" and "TEST_DB_PASSWORD", respectively.

 * How to run the test suite
 	Standard Ruby test suite.
 (Under development)